bbauska/Coursera-Bootstrap/README.md

 -   Then add these classes to the corresponding rows in the <i>index.html</i>
     file as follows.
 See the difference in the <i>index.html</i> file in the browser.
-The first one is for the row in the &lt;header\&gt;, the next three for the rows in the content, and the last one directly to the &lt;footer\&gt; tag.
+The first one is for the row in the <header\&gt;, the next three for the rows in the content, and the last one directly to the &lt;footer\&gt; tag.